-All modern home air conditioners use R410a, also known as Puron.
+All modern home air conditioners in Winnipeg uses R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
-This is a result of a continued attention on reducing compounds known to impact the environment.
+This is a result of a continued attention on reducing compounds known to negatively impact the environment.

 To find out the “why” that drives cooling regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.

 The issue in question is the refrigerant these systems has to produce the comfort we enjoy.

 If your system was installed after January 1, 2010, it in all likelihood runs on R410a.
 And there’s an extended amount of time for you to prepare for the phaseout.
 So, it’s not a thing you should be bothered about now.

 Plans and dates have been fixed for commercial HVAC systems.
 But the start of the phaseout for residential air conditioning systems hasn’t yet been set.
 However, the phaseout could start around 2024 and take 10 years to complete.

 By then, you could need to buy a new your unit anyhow, because the average life span for a cooling system is usually 15 years.

 This refrigerant isn’t being produced currently, but there are still many Winnipeg residential cooling systems using R22.
 If you have to get service, it may be very costly because only reacquired and recycled refrigerant is available.